Director of Veterinary External Affairs

 - You may also donate toward our general equine research fund.
-The red "DONATE NOW!" button will take you to a page where you can donate to our "For the Love of the Horse Equine Endowment Fund."
-After you enter an amount, click on "continue" to be directed to a page that will allow you to enter comments.
-In the "Comments/Special Instructions" area, you may specify whether you want your donation to go toward colic research, laminitis research or general research.
+The red "DONATE NOW!" button will take you to a page where you can donate to our Equine Endowment: "For the Love of the Horse" fund.
+In the "Special Instructions/Comments" area, you may specify whether you want your donation to go toward colic research, laminitis research or general research.

 Funds to assist clients and animals in need

 - The G.R.A.C.E.
 Fund is designed to help hospital clients who have demonstrated the need for financial assistance to cover the costs for medical procedures for their dogs.

 - The fund helps dogs that are ill or injured, as well as those who require routine care.

 - Support for this fund comes in part from the proceeds from the annual Grace's Birthday Party, held at Ashford Manor in Watkinsville, but the fund relies primarily on private gifts to provide sufficient funds to support the needs of our clients.

 Annie inspired great acts of love and heroism throughout her life.
 The purpose of Annie's Fund is to assure that those qualities live on by helping others fight cancer in companion animals and maintain quality of life for their beloved pets.

 Sundown Surgery Fund [PDF 155 kb]

 - The mission of this fund is to spare the owner of a much-loved pet the heartbreaking decision of putting a cat or dog to sleep because the owner is unable to pay for the surgical and medical services need to save the pet's life.